SeeminglyScience/ILAssembler/README.md

 .locals init { }
 ```

-Declares local variables, equivilent of `.locals` in ILAsm.
+Declares local variables, equivalent of `.locals` in ILAsm.
 Specifying `init` will initialize locals
 to zero on the stack at the start of the method (this is the default behavior in C#).

 **NOTE:** Must be before any opcodes.